Turn down that noise: Synaptic encoding of afferent SNR in a single spiking neuron

 Keywords

-• pattern perception
+• spatio-temporal spike pattern recognition

 Fingerprint

-Dive into the research topics of 'Turn down that noise : synaptic encoding of afferent SNR in a single spiking neuron'.
+Dive into the research topics of 'Turn down that noise: Synaptic encoding of afferent SNR in a single spiking neuron'.
 Together they form a unique fingerprint.

 Cite this